kyllikki/stronghelp-cgi/cgi-util/README.txt

       (in fact, it's actually a wrapper around that function).

-      However, if it cannot open the file, rather than return with an error code, this program sends HTML text out stating that it can't open the file, including the C "strerror()" description of the error.
+      However, if it cannot open the file, rather than return with an error code, this function sends HTML text out stating that it can't open the file, including the C "strerror()" description of the error.
       It then aborts your CGI by calling "exit(0);".